muratk3n/thirdwave/en/tweets/2020/week8a.md

 ---

-To get better idea on mortality rate of nCOV, I'd watch democracies near China who got virus, like South Korea.
+To get better idea on mortality rate of nCOV, I'd watch democracies near China who also reported cases on it, like South Korea.

 [Link](https://www.statista.com/statistics/1095848/south-korea-confirmed-and-suspected-coronavirus-cases/)